 I have added a few empty lines to make the file more readable.
 The first block gives us the names of the chains that we will use, and the initial values of the packet and bytes counters.
 With these settings we reset the counters each time the firewall configuration is loaded.
 The default action for the three internal chains INPUT, FORWARD and OUTPUT is set to ACCEPT.
 This means that the packet is accepted by each of these chains, except when a rule in the chain decides otherwise.
 The five user defined chains do not have a default action.
 The firewall logic will therefore continue processing other rules when the rules inside those chains don’t give a definite answer what to do with a packet.

 The next two blocks add four filter rules to the INPUT and FORWARD chain.
 Each rule causes an unconditional jump to a user defined chain.
 The sequence in which these commands are listed in the iptables file is important, because this will also be the sequence in which the rules will be processed in the kernel.

-The third rule accepts all traffic to the loopback adaptor.
-What many firewall rulesets seem to forget is that also traffic to and from the loopback adapter is screened by the firewall.
-This can cause severe performance problems if the loopback adapter is for example used for connections between an Apache webserver and an SQL database.
+The third rule accepts all traffic to the loop-back adapter.
+What many firewall rule sets seem to forget is that also traffic to and from the loop-back adapter is screened by the firewall.
+This can cause severe performance problems if the loop-back adapter is for example used for connections between an Apache web server and an SQL database.

 It is obvious that the IP addresses mentioned here are just examples.
 You should replace them by addresses where friendly traffic to your server is normally coming from, for example the IP address of your home ADSL connection or IP addresses from other servers in your network.
 You are allowed to add extra rules before the -A Friends -j DROP line.